Terms & Conditions of Trade

 Artwork can be provided in one of the following formats:

-1. Computer file (ideally, .jpg, .gif or .psd at 300dpi, at actual print size) accompanied by details of the exact print size(s) required, image placement instructions and samples or descriptions of the print colours required.
+1. Computer file (ideally, .jpg, .gif or .psd at 300dpi, at actual print size, or any vector format) accompanied by details of the exact print size(s) required, image placement instructions and samples or descriptions of the print colours required.

 For colour prints, please specify Pantone numbers where possible.
 If no Pantone number is given, please provide a colour proof; if no precise colour information is given, we will work from your written or verbal instructions but can accept no responsibility if your idea of “sort of greeny-blue” differs from ours!